WhatTheDickens/engl340-s24/index.md

 - Practice [forbearance](https://www.merriam-webster.com/dictionary/forbearance) when offended by others, even as you exercise your right to explain your reasons for taking offense
 - Consider how the world looks to someone who is not you
 - Do your best to address others as they prefer to be addressed

+## Accessibility services

+SUNY Geneseo is dedicated to providing students equal and comprehensive access to college-wide programs, services, and campus facilities.
+The [Office of Accessibility Services](https://www.geneseo.edu/accessibility-office) (OAS) coordinates reasonable accommodations and auxiliary aids and services designed to ensure full participation and equal access for students with disabilities.
+It's the goal of the OAS to facilitate an accessible and inclusive campus environment.
+The office is located in Erwin 22.
+Phone: (585) 245-5112.
+Email: access-at-geneseo.edu.

 ## Additional resources